 Parents may request a permanent change to their student's bus stop here.

 Generally, requests to add an additional bus stop will not be granted when a student's assigned stop falls in the walking guidelines listed above.
 Requests to create bus stops inside the No Transportation Zone (the area within 1.0 miles of an elementary school, or 1.5 miles of a middle or high school) will not be granted.

-Regular education routes serving a school's attendance area for normal home-to-school operations will be designed to operate with travel times of 45 minutes or less.
+Regular education routes serving a school's attendance area for normal home-to-school operations will endeavor to operate with travel times of 45 minutes or less.
 However, ride times may exceed 45 minutes due to factors beyond the District's control.

 Transportation service to the following programs will have travel times that exceed 45 minutes, due to the extended geographic area served:

-- Options Schools (Arts and Communication Magnet Academy, International School of Beaverton, Health and Science School, School of Science and Technology, Merlo Station High School, and The Rachel Carson Program at Cedar Park).
+Options Schools (Arts and Communication Magnet Academy, Beaverton Academy of Science and Engineering, The International School of Beaverton, Merlo Station High School, and The Rachel Carson Program at Cedar Park).

 Summa Programs outside of the student's local school attendance area.

 K8 Schools (Springville, Raleigh Hills, Aloha Huber Park)